loda-lang/loda-programs/programs/oeis/list3.md

 * [A315706](http://oeis.org/A315706) ([L19 program](315/A315706.asm)): Coordination sequence Gal.5.294.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315707](http://oeis.org/A315707) ([L18 program](315/A315707.asm)): Coordination sequence Gal.5.295.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315709](http://oeis.org/A315709) ([L18 program](315/A315709.asm)): Coordination sequence Gal.6.627.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315710](http://oeis.org/A315710) ([L69 program](315/A315710.asm)): Coordination sequence Gal.6.628.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315729](http://oeis.org/A315729) ([L22 program](315/A315729.asm)): Coordination sequence Gal.5.134.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315734](http://oeis.org/A315734) ([L14 program](315/A315734.asm)): Coordination sequence Gal.4.136.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315742](http://oeis.org/A315742) ([L15 program](315/A315742.asm)): Coordination sequence Gal.5.302.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.